hashmerc/CleaningData/README.md

   * This data set was now stored in meanstdx variable.

 ### Cleaning y and subj data set
-  * Activity Labels was read from the activity_labels.txt file and then the y dataset was modified to convert the column values to factor using the values and label names extracted from the activity file.
+  * Activity Labels was read from the *activity_labels.txt* file and then the y dataset was modified to convert the column values to factor using the values and label names extracted from the activity file.
-  * Finally a descriptive column name was added to the Y and subj data set.
+  * Finally a descriptive column name was added to the y and subj data set.

 ### Merging y, subj and meanstdx data set
   * A final large raw data set was created by merging all datasets by columns using the cbind function in R.